- Edited By

 If you meet these exceptions, you’ll be able to delay coverage without having to pay penalties later on.
 However, even if your company offers health insurance, you can choose to enroll in Medicare if it makes more sense for your financial and current health situation.

 You can choose to completely opt out of Medicare by filling out a form and sending it to the Social Security Administration.

 For those who have decided to continue working after 65, you should understand how your employer’s health insurance will work with Medicare.
 Knowing if you should delay enrolling in Part A, B or C is the first step to avoiding costly Medicare mistakes.

-If you’re unsure what health insurance will be best suited for your situation, talk with a Medicare expert who can guide you through your different options.
+If you’re unsure what health insurance will be best suited for your situation, talk with a Medicare advisor who can guide you through your different options.

 7 Cited Research Articles